idubrov/ivans-rv/src/lib/content/2022-05-17-horizontal-stabilizer-priming-1/index.md

 Okay, this priming session did not go as smoothly as the previous one.
 First, I misconfigured my paint gun.
 I used 25 PSI, which, I think, turned out to be a bit too much (I turned it down to ~20 PSI later).
 Or maybe I was spraying too close to the parts.

 The bigger issue, though, was that I sprayed way too much of the primer!
 My initial mix was about ~131 grams total.
 I started spraying, and it did not look too bad until I ran out of the primer while still priming the first skin!
-At this moment I have realized that _maybe_ I am putting too thick of the coat.
+At this moment I have realized that _maybe_ I am putting too much of the primer.

 So I reduced the primer flow a bit and mixed the next batch of ~280 grams.
 This one was enough to prime the remaining skin, all the long pieces (spars), and a few more.
 This still sounds like a lot of the primer, but instructions do require a fairly thick coat of 3 mils.
 Also, some amount from the first batch probably was stuck in the gun and the mixing bucket, hence the high usage.
 Or at least this is what I tell myself.